MilenTecle/random-destination/README.md

 ### Content
-The content were written by the developer.
+The content is written by the developer.

 ### Media
    The background image was taken from: